Marianne Celeste Dragon

-Marie Celeste Dragon (1777–1856) was a wealthy creole slave owner, known for her portrait by José Francisco Xavier de Salazar y Mendoza.
-She was the wife of Andrea Dimitry.
-They were an interracial couple.
+Marie Celeste Dragon (1777–1856) was a prominent Creole of color land owner during the Spanish Louisiana period, also known for her portrait by José Francisco Xavier de Salazar y Mendoza.
+She was the wife of Andrea Dimitry; they were an interracial couple.
 Dragon passed neither as black or white due to her mixed ancestry.
 She was of Greek-French and African descent.
-Several incidents occurred in her life dealing with racial inequality and the creole community.

-She has been featured in countless articles.
-Her likeness is representative of the creole community.
+Her likeness has been featured in countless articles as representative of the creole community.
 She was on the cover of the book Exiles at Home The Struggle to Become American in Creole New Orleans by Shirley Elizabeth Thompson.
 Two of her creole children attended Georgetown.
-Her son Alexander Dimitry was the first person of color to attend Georgetown University and the first person of color to become a U.S. Ambassador.
-He was Ambassador to Costa Rica and Nicaragua.
+Her son Alexander Dimitry was the first person of color to attend Georgetown University and the first person of color to become a U.S. ambassador.
+He was ambassador to Costa Rica and Nicaragua.
 Her first daughter Euphrosyne married Paul Pandely.
 Paul's mother Elizabeth English are claimed to be a member of the English royal House of Stuart.
 Paul's father was of Greek descent.

 Early life

-Marianne Dragon was born on March 1, 1777, in New Orleans, Louisiana.
+Marianne Dragon was born on March 1, 1777, in New Orleans, Spanish Louisiana.
 Her father was American Revolutionary War hero Michel Dragon.
-Dragon migrated from the Greek city of Athens.
-He arrived in New Orleans during the 1760s.
+Dragon had migrated from the Greek city of Athens and arrived in New Orleans during the 1760s.
 Her mother was a former slave named Marie Françoise Chauvin Beaulieu de Montplaisir.
-She belonged to Mr. Charles Daprémont de La Lande, a member of the Superior Council.
+She had belonged to Mr. Charles Daprémont de La Lande, a member of the Superior Council.
 Her family was of African descent.
-Records indicate that Marianne's parents were married, which was legally prohibitive for an interracial couple.
+Records indicate that Marianne's parents were married, which was legally prohibited for an interracial couple.

 Records also indicate that both Marianne's parents were slave owners.
 There are over 36 documented slave records clarifying that Dragon and his wife Françoise Chauvin Beaulieu de Monplaisir were planters.
 There are also many documented slave trades organized among individuals with the last name Monplaisir.
 Some are listed as nègres (in French "of Black African heritage") which is indicative of black slave ownership.
-Some if not all may have been related to Marie Francoise.
+Some, if not all, may have been related to Marie Françoise.

 In 1795, a portrait was painted of the young creole Marianne by famous Mexican painter José Francisco Xavier de Salazar y Mendoza, documenting her appearance and physical characteristics.
 In marriage records, her mother was listed as a quadroon which is considered highly unlikely due to Marianne's complexion.
 Older baptismal records documented her mother's race as mulatto.
 Around the same period, Marianne met a Greek man named Andrea Dimitry.
 She wanted to marry him.
 It was against the law for people of two different races to marry at that time.
 Documents indicate that the priest Père Antoine read the law prohibiting interracial marriages out loud at the ceremony.
 He was known for marrying interracial couples, and the wedding proceeded, but cautiously.
 Marianne was listed as white in marriage records to make it possible for her to legally marry Andrea.
 They were married in 1799.
 The couple had ten children.